dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 established by Christianity's nearly two millenia of social engineering.

-> Furthermore, I believe Early Christianity may have extended moreso
+> Furthermore, I believe that *perhaps* Early Christianity may have
-> from a late-Hellenistic plan, the end-goal of which was to produce
+> extended moreso from a late-Hellenistic plan, the end-goal of which
-> enlightenment and rationalism after sufficient cultural engineering
+> was to produce enlightenment and rationalism after sufficient
-> to allow rationalism to flourish.
+> cultural engineering to allow rationalism to flourish.

 Why do militant atheists spit on the memory of Christianity?
 Even according to the most educated atheists -- i.e. Richard Dawkins --